manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

-`result.model` and `result.minimizer` are the Model and Minimizer objects used in the fit, and `result.minimization_info` contains any further information the minimization algorithm returned about the minimization procedure (for nmpfit this is things like covariance matrixies).
+`result.model` and `result.minimizer` are the Model and Minimizer objects used in the fit, and `result.minimization_info` contains any further information the minimization algorithm returned about the minimization procedure (for nmpfit this includes things like covariance matrices).

 You will most likely want to save the fit result ::

   holopy.save('result.yaml', result)

-This saves the entirety of information about the fit to a yaml text file.
+This saves all of the information about the fit to a yaml text file.
 These files are reasonably human readable and can be loaded back as an object with ::